Marc Molinaro NY-19

 Tenure

-Molinaro was one of the leading Republican voices to call for the ultimately successful expulsion of George Santos from Congress.[36]
+Molinaro was among a group of New York congressman calling for the ultimately successful expulsion of George Santos from Congress.[35]

 Caucus memberships